communism117/seppuku/README.md

  consenting party(s) only.

-If you really want to get arrested use this yourself on your home computer/server on an unconsenting party; there is no proxy or Tor support; the DoS attack is in the clear.
+If you really want to get arrested use this yourself on your own computer/server on an unconsenting party; there is no proxy or Tor support; the DoS attack is in the clear.